Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Related work

 \section{Related work}

-There has been a significant amount of prior work in developing FPGA and System-on-Chip NIC frameworks that are flexible and debuggable.
-However, no prior framework has addressed the issues of required hardware parallelization for middleboxes, while providing the flexibility and debuggability of an C-language software, and the ability to change hardware acceleration---even during runtime---like we desire for an FPGA.
+There has been a significant amount of prior work in developing FPGA-based NIC and also System-on-Chip (SoC) NIC development frameworks that are flexible and debuggable.
+However, no prior framework has addressed the issues for FPGA middleboxes, while providing a software like development and debugging, and the ability to change hardware acceleration---even during runtime.